django-authlib - Authentication utils for Django¶

 Stopped crashing when encountering an unknown role – doing nothing in

-is an acceptable fallback.Force account selection when failing to authenticate once in the Django admin using a Google account.
+has_permis an acceptable fallback.Force account selection when failing to authenticate once in the Django admin using a Google account.

 Added support for Django 5.1.